yanyanwang-math/yanyanwang-math.github.io/docs/index.md

       <h1>A little corner for big ideas <span>🌿</span></h1>

       <p class="fresh-intro">
         Hi, I’m Yanyan.
-This is my little corner of mathematics — a place to learn, wonder, and follow interesting ideas wherever they lead.
+This is my little corner of mathematics, a place to learn, wonder, and follow interesting ideas wherever they lead.
       </p>